ambitstream/easywiki/README.md

 # Easywiki
-Easywiki represents an experimental application built upon ChatGPT that summarizes Wikipedia articles into a few sentences.
+Easywiki represents an experimental application built upon ChatGPT that summarizes Wikipedia articles in few sentences.

 ## Running
 1. clone this repo